Manuel Akanji: Borussia Dortmund

-Akanji transferred to Borussia Dortmund on 15 January 2018 during the winter transfer window for a reported fee of 18 million euros.
-He signed a four and a half year contract dated until June 2022.
-On 27 September, Akanji scored his first goal for the club and his first Bundesliga goal in a 7–0 victory over 1.
+Akanji signed for Borussia Dortmund on 15 January 2018 during the winter transfer window for a reported fee of €18 million He signed a four-and-a-half-year contract dated until June 2022.
+On 2 February, Akanji made his BVB debut as an 87th minute substitute for André Schürrle in a 3–2 win at 1.
+FC Köln.

+On 27 September 2018, Akanji scored his first goal for the club and his first Bundesliga goal in a 7–0 victory over 1.
 FC Nürnberg.
-Akanji was widely criticised for his costly errors during Dortmund's failed challenge to Bayern during the 2019–20 season.
+Akanji was widely criticised for his costly errors during Dortmund's failed challenge to Bayern Munich during the 2019–20 season.
 Akanji was one of the main players singled out as a weak link in the team.

+Akanji played the full 90 minutes as Dortmund beat RB Leipzig 4–1 in the 2021 DFB-Pokal Final at the Berlin Olympiastadion on 13 May 2021.

 Manchester City

+2022–23 season

 On 1 September 2022, Akanji joined Premier League champions Manchester City, signing a contract until 2027 for a reported fee of £15 million.
-He made his debut for City five days later, starting in a 4–0 away win over Sevilla in the UEFA Champions League group stage.
+He made his debut for City five days later, starting in a 4–0 away win over Sevilla in the Champions League group stage.
 He made his Premier League debut on 17 September, starting in a 3–0 away win over Wolverhampton Wanderers.
-He was voted the Etihad player of the month for October.
+He was voted the club's Player of the Month for October.
+On 17 May 2023, he scored his first goal for the club, which was also his first in the Champions League, with a header deflected by Éder Militão in a 4–0 home win over Real Madrid in the semi-final second leg.
+During the 2022–23 Premier League, Akanji played more minutes than any other Manchester City defender.

+2023–24 season

+On 21 October 2023, Akanji received his first red card for Manchester City in a 2–1 win over Brighton & Hove Albion in the Premier League.

+On 25 October, he scored his first goal of the season in a 3–1 win over BSC Young Boys in the Champions League.
+He scored his first Premier League goal in a 6–1 win over Bournemouth on 4 November and, on 12 November, scored in a third consecutive match as City drew 4–4 with Chelsea at Stamford Bridge.

+2024–25 season

+On 10 August 2024, Akanji scored the winning penalty as Manchester City defeated Manchester United 7–6 on penalties to win the 2024 FA Community Shield after a 1–1 draw in regular time.

+Loan to Inter Milan

+On 2 September 2025, Akanji joined Serie A side Inter Milan on a season-long loan.